pstolarz/CoopThreads/README.md

 Each thread running under control of the library works on its own stack.
 The stack size may be set for each thread separately during thread creation.
-It's important to note the thread stacks are created on the main stack the library code in running on, therefore it is **critical to assure proper main stack size while using the library.**
+It's important to note the thread stacks are created on the main stack the library code is running on, therefore it is **critical to assure proper main stack size while using the library.**

 The library controls thread stack creation and removal as explained on the